Hydor

 IAU Working Group Star Names

-As the term Ὕδωρ originally describes a constellation and, thus, a group of many faint stars or an area in the sky, we can apply the name to any star in that area around the figure of Cetus (in Eridanus, Fornax, Cetus, Sculptor, Aquarius - although "For" doesn't make sense).
-The name "Hydor (ὕδωρ) is suggested
+As the term Ὕδωρ originally describes an asterism and, thus, a group of many faint stars or an area in the sky, we can apply the name to any star in that area around the figure of Cetus (in Eridanus, Fornax, Cetus, Sculptor, Aquarius - although "For" doesn't make sense).
+The name "Hydor" (ὕδωρ) is suggested

-• for 2 Cet (HIP 301, HR 9098 SIMBAD), a blue star (B9) of 4.536 mag in visible light.
+- for 2 Cet (HIP 301, HR 9098 SIMBAD), a blue star (B9) of 4.536 mag in visible light.
 In modern star charts, the star is located between the tail of the Cetus-figure and the drops of the outlet of Aquarius.
+Alternatively, i01 Aqr (5.2 mag) or i03 Aqr (5.15 mag), for they are considered today as water drops in the outlet of Aqr.
+These stars are Psc-Eri-Stream with 4731 members (paper).

 the WGSN chose ... (not to apply/ to apply the name to a neighbouring star/ to ...) in the IAU-CSN.